ohira-s/PICO_USB_MIDI_INSTRUMENT/Docs/UsersManual_Eng.md

 ## 1. Introduction
 Pico Guitar is a MIDI controller which works as a USB MIDI device.<br/>
 This device has 6 momentary press switchs and 8 touch sensor pads.
 You can assign any guitar chord for each momentary press switch.
 6 pads correspond to 6 guitar strings.
 The rest two pads are a strumming pad and a pitch bend pad.<br/>
 Press a switch to select a chord, then touch the pads to play guitar.
-Pico guitar sends MIDI NOTE-ON messages to a USB MIDI sound source module.
+Pico guitar sends MIDI NOTE-ON messages to a USB MIDI sound source module.<br/>
+You can assign drum instruments for 6 pads of guitar strings.
+So you can play a guitar chord and drums at the same time.<br/>
+If you have guitar chord score files, you can play the music only to press "Next Chord" switch.<br/>

 ## 2. Appearance
 ![picoguitar_top_look.png](https://github.com/ohira-s/PICO_USB_MIDI_INSTRUMENT/blob/master/Docs/picoguitar_top_look.png)